nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 We will use the Kubernetes API client for Python to get the configmap values.

-The source code can be found here: `kubernetes_rbac_real_example/randomNumberClientCM`
+The source code can be found here: `kubernetes_rbac_real_example/randomNumberClientCM/client-cm.py`

-Don't forget to use `pip` to install the Kubernetes API client for Python in your Dockerfile.
+We will need to add the kubernetes library to our Docker image.
+Use `pip` to install the Kubernetes API client for Python in your Dockerfile ( note we have already done this for you ).
 ```bash
 pip install kubernetes
 ```